-- The trial must be commenced from a stationary position inside the circle. - The athlete must not leave the circle until the discus has landed. - The athlete must not touch the top of the circle or the ground outside the circle during the trial with any part of their body.
+- The trial must be commenced from a stationary position inside the circle.
+Note, stationary refers to both feet of the athlete, not arms or hands or other parts of the athlete's body. - The athlete must not leave the circle until the discus has landed. - The athlete must not touch the top of the circle or the ground outside the circle during the trial with any part of their body.
 They can touch the inside of the circle.
 Note: it will not be considered a failure if the touch happens during the rotation, back of the centre line. - For a valid trial, the discus must fall so that the point of impact is within the inner edge of the lines marking the sectors. - The athlete may enter the circle from any direction (preferably from the rear half of the circle) but must exit from the rear half of the circle. - The athlete may during each trial, stop and place the discus down inside or outside the circle and then recommence the trial again, providing that no other infringement has occurred within the time limit. - Once competition has begun, athletes will not be permitted to use the circle or ground within the sector for practice trials, with or without implements. - If an athlete fails to commence an attempt within 60 seconds of their name being called by the Official in charge, a failure will be recorded.